Docsv0.6.27

 from vllm import LLM

-# Reconstruct the model from the compressed pack:
+# Reconstruct the model from the compressed pack to a standard checkpoint dir:

 # Then load with vLLM as normal: